hexdump0815/imagebuilder/systems/tablet_asus_grouper_tilapia/readme.md

 ## priority

-- low: will be worked on and improved rarely
+- on hold: no further activities planned so far, no more access to hardware

 ## special notes